 Muhammad ibn Ahmad al-Biruni, The Book Most Comprehensive in Knowledge on Precious Stones: Al-Beruni’s Book on Mineralogy (Kitab al-Jamahir fi maʿrifat al-jawahir), translated by Hakim Muhammad Said (Islamabad: Pakistan Hijra Council, 1989).

-Anna Contadini, “Facets of Light: The Case of Rock Crystals,” in God is the Light of the Heavens and the Earth.
-Light in Islamic Art and Culture, edited by Jonathan Bloom and Sheila Blair (New Haven: Yale University Press, 2015), pp. 121–155.
+Anna Contadini, “Facets of Light: The Case of Rock Crystals,” God is the Light of the Heavens and the Earth.
+Light in Islamic Art and Culture, edited by Jonathan Bloom and Sheila Blair (New Haven: Yale University Press, 2015), pp. 121–55.

-Cynthia Hahn and Avinoam Shalem, eds., Seeking Transparency: The Medieval Rock Crystals.
+Cynthia Hahn and Avinoam Shalem, editors, Seeking Transparency: The Medieval Rock Crystals.
 Proceedings of a conference held at the Kunsthistorisches Institut Florenz (Berlin: Reminer, 2020).

 Elise Morero, “Abrasives to carve and polish rock crystal,” Dutton Institute.